The Competitive Advantage through Culture

 The Definition of Corporate Culture

-Culture is how things truly get done in an organization.
+While strategy is the WHAT, corporate culture is HOW things truly get done in an organization.
 A high performance culture occurs when the unique beliefs and ways things get done at your company are understood, consistent, and leveraged to best achieve your unique strategy.
 In the strongest company cultures, employees act in ways that help, not hinder, the overall strategic agenda — even when no one is watching.

 No Two Organizational Cultures are Alike